aws-samples/retail-demo-store/Developer-Instructions.md

 The Retail Demo Store also supports running the web user interface and backend services in a local container on your machine.
 This may be a handy option while testing a fix or enhancement.

 [Detailed instructions](./src) are available on how to get going with local development.
 Note that you will still need to set up one of the development options described above, and have a working deployment in your AWS account as some of the services will need to access cloud-based services as part of deployment.

+### Integration tests

+Integration tests can be run on either

+1. Local development (via Docker Compose)
+2. Actual (deployed) AWS environment

+You can find more information about the running the integration tests in `src/run-tests/README.md`.